 Weather in Switzerland

 Expats venturing to remote locations should be sure to take adequate safety precautions.
 Often accidents are made worse by poor preparation.
-Never venture out on an adventure in the mountains alone.
-Instead, opt to travel in groups.
-Be sure to have the right equipment and inform others about travel plans.
+Adventurers should never venture out into the mountains alone.
+Instead, they should opt to travel in groups, have the right equipment and inform others about travel plans.

 Emergency numbers in Switzerland